Wanna Play A Show at 5BAR?

 Check In / Load In / Out:

 1. Pull your vehicle to the back parking lot.
-As you look at the front of the building, it will be the left (east) side of the building
+As you look at the front of the building, it will be the left (east) side of the building to load in through the patio

 2. Check in with the bartender and let them know your band name and all that good stuff.
 WE host a lot of events each month, so be kind to us and let us know what we need to know, don’t assume too much, or we may get out of sync